dsci-151-spr24/final-project-SarahWinne/README.md

 ## Summary

-A point to be highlighted before beginning, is that lexical richness, or variety of vocabulary, does not directly correlate to a good quality book.
-There are many well written books with a simple vocabulary, as well as ones with large vocabularies.
+A point to be highlighted before beginning, is that having high lexical richness, or a wide variety of vocabulary, does not directly correlate to a good quality book.
+In the same way, a smaller vocabulary, or less lexical richness, does not automatically mean low quality writing.
+There are many well written books with a simple vocabulary, as well as some books with large vocabularies being a nightmare to suffer through.
+Looking at the potential decline of lexical richness is not to say quality of writing has decreased, simply the use of a wider vocabulary having decreased.

 Basically, the form of literature, whether the author was a parent, and what decade or century they published in were the most helpful for